Science and research

 All plans for managing the Great Barrier Reef are based on the best available scientific evidence, in particular the 2017 Scientific Consensus Statement.

-The Scientific Consensus Statement is a major review of land-based impacts on Reef water quality and ecosystem condition.
+The statement is a major independent review of land-based impacts on Reef water quality and ecosystem condition which underpins the Reef 2050 Water Quality Improvement Plan.

 For the 2017 Statement, over 1600 published scientific papers and reports including monitoring and field data were synthesised by a multidisciplinary group of 48 scientists.
 The lead authors, along with the Reef Water Quality Independent Science Panel, further synthesised this evidence to arrive at a consensus (i.e. general agreement) that forms the Consensus Statement .